noplacenoaddress/RNMnetwork/Part 1 - The north Italy crew, the Illuminati digital mafia/13 - the north Italian crew.md

 https://www.youtube.com/user/Mrblack1971

+I put him here cause i don't wanna describe the old Tuscan crew.
+Because they were absorbed by the "Illuminati".
+But the root is different.

 I don't want to describe more of this man, he is great.
 Some connection with south America and Caribbean culture.

 Cheers, my friend.

 > *Probably he is inside this crew to revenge the collapse of the progressive movement done by the Francese, the girl above.*

 ### External links